RadicalZephyr/radicalzephyr.github.io/source/_drafts/2015-04-16-on-editors-and-their-benefits.md

 turned out to be critical since the process of getting a working (and repeatable) build of their software was a highly non-trivial one.

+* * *

+When I was working with Zach last week and ended up using Vim with QWERTY, he said something to me that reminded of my mentor's words at Sage.
+He said that a lot of people at 8th Light use Vim, and that if I want to do a lot of pairing with people it will probably be to my benefit to learn how to use Vim at least a little bit.

+This makes more sense in an environment where pairing is actively practiced, but the general idea behind it is basically the prospect of being able to sit down at someone else's computer and use it for development at a reasonable level.
+I'm not sure that I agree with this philosophy though.

+* * *

+Another place where being able to use any given computer is key is as a sysadmin.
+My college's CS department started participating in a national competition during my second year, the Collegiate Cyber Defense Competition or CCDC.
+The competition itself basically places several teams of students in the role of a new system administration team for some large corporation.
+The system is potentially in disarray after a poorly documented transition from a previous team and the students task is to secure the systems while maintaining a given level of availability for one or more different services (such as email, databases, servers, etc.).

+I was very interested in participating in the club that was preparing for the competition because they were learning both defensive and offensive computer security skills.
+But I found it difficult to work in the context of system's administration because I couldn't have my environment setup just how I wanted it.
+Particularly during the competition itself, there would be no time to try and install Emacs (which is both large in footprint and memory usage and requires a ton of dependencies), or switch the terminal at the computer I was using to use Dvorak.
+Thus I found that two choices I had made years before had effectively precluded my participation in the CCDC.

+Interestingly, my choice to learn the Dvorak layout is actually what pushed me into learning Emacs.
+I had just gotten to the point of actual touch-typing with Dvorak when I decided it was time to switch from using PythonWin to a "real programmer's editor."
+Based on what I had been reading on the internet, that choice seemed clear: it had to be Vim.

+But I was stalled almost immediately.
+Vim uses hjkl for text navigation, so you don't need to move your hand to the arrow keys.
+This is convenient for usage under QWERTY.
+All four keys are on the home row and are easily accessible without stretching to your right hand.
+But on Dvorak they are all over the keyboard, and there is no mnemonic for telling which key does what.
+The physical arrangement of the keys under QWERTY help to tell at least the left (h) from right (n).
+Knowledge of up and down probably comes only with practice.

 Stuff and things.
 About the struggle of liking emacs and things, Dvorak being really hard.
 Being excited about 8th Light,